Zillertal: Culture

 The Ziller Valley is particularly renowned for its musical tradition.
 For instance, several families of travelling singers and organ builders from the valley have been credited with spreading the Christmas carol Silent Night across the world during the 19th and early 20th centuries.
 More recently, the Schürzenjäger band have had tremendous success in German-speaking countries with their crossover mix of Volksmusik and pop.

 Religion

 Catholic Church

-The majority of the population belongs to the Catholic Church, which plays an important role in socio-cultural life.
+The majority of the population belongs to the Catholic Church, which plays an important role in the socio-cultural life.

 Protestantism

 After the Reformation a lively Protestant movement developed in the Ziller Valley.
 There was animosity from the side of the Catholic Church, culminating in the forced exodus of Ziller Valley Protestants in 1837.
 Today, some smaller Protestant congregations exist in Mayrhofen, Jenbach and Schwaz.